muratk3n/thirdwave/en/README.md

 But this identity is supposedly shared by everyone, why are there parties stressing it?
-Notice not talking about conservatism, nor defending cultural values..
+Notice not talking about conservatism, nor defending cultural values per se.
 These parties are about a particular wording.
 Why?
 Well the reason is that the label, and its underlying narrative is bunk.
 It has little relation to the culture it supposedly 'labels'.
 With so much abject stupidity naturally there are